-To be disabled under the TAFDC rules you must either receive SSI or Social Security disability, or have a physical or mental impairment that lasts at least 30 days and substantially reduces or eliminates your ability to support yourself.
+To be disabled under the TAFDC rules you must either receive SSI or Social Security disability, or have a physical or mental impairment that lasts at least 3 months and substantially reduces or eliminates your ability to support yourself.
 For example, you may be disabled if you suffer from migraine headaches, asthma, cancer, severe arthritis, back pain.
 You may also be disabled if you suffer from depression, anxiety, post-traumatic stress disorder, eating disorders.
 If have a physical or mental impairment, or combination of impairments, that make it hard for you to work regularly and full-time, you should ask for a disability exemption.

-DTA must allow you to show you have “good cause” for not cooperating with the work rules.
+DTA must allow you to show you have a good reason (called "good cause") for not cooperating with the work rules.
 If you are a family that must work or do community service for your benefits, you can still claim good cause if you need to stay home because you or your child is sick.
 Be sure to tell your worker as well as your community service employer why your cannot come to work.
 As long as you notify your DTA worker, DTA should not cut your TAFDC benefits (or “sanction” your case).
 If DTA denies your claim of good cause, you can appeal.

 If you received a notice denying your disability exemption or that your TAFDC will be cut off, contact your local Legal Services office immediately.
 You can also fill out the back and ask for a fair hearing.
 It's best to contact Legal Services, but if there is not enough time be sure to file for a hearing immediately.

 If you are a victim of domestic violence, you can also ask for a domestic violence waiver.
 Ask your DTA worker or call a DTA Domestic Violence specialist immediately.